 Almost all careers in the field of health and human services provide compelling benefits for those who choose them.
 But for people who become personal support workers, health care aides, or residential care assistants, the advantages can be particularly intriguing.
 Here are five of the most common ones:

 1. Consistent Demand and Job Security

 The number of Canadians who require personal support at home or in residential or long-term care settings keeps increasing.
 Mostly, that's because of the nation's aging population.
-In fact, between 2010 and 2036, seniors aged 65 and over are projected to go from 14 percent of the population to about 25 percent.* As people get older, they tend to require more hospital visits and experience higher rates of injury, illness, and disability.
+In fact, the Canadian Institute for Health Information says that between 2010 and 2036, seniors aged 65 and over are projected to go from 14 percent of the population to about 25 percent.
+As people get older, they tend to require more hospital visits and experience higher rates of injury, illness, and disability.

 Personal support workers play a crucial role in helping people recover after surgical operations or living as independently as possible when they have other physical conditions that limit their abilities to care for themselves.
 Just consider what you can learn by getting trained in personal support or health care assistance: You'll have the chance to gain skills related to helping people with personal hygiene, nutrition, exercise, and achieving a higher level of independence.
 You can also gain communication and counselling skills, which will help you provide emotional support.
 And you may learn how to operate certain kinds of equipment that are commonly used in the care of patients.

 Statistics prove just how big the need is for people with this kind of training: